 Written by broadcaster, live promoter and radio plugger Emma Scott, the content touches on her 20+ years’ experience of working with bands and is the follow-up to her first book ‘Break Your Band – A Guide to Getting Radio Airplay’.

 ‘If It Was My Band…’ is an entertaining and informative read that anyone who is even remotely interested in the music business can’t do without.
 Authored in an informal, good natured and good humoured style, by following Emma Scott’s very straightforward and often common sense guidance, bands could turn their hobby into something more sustainable and even lucrative.

-Emma Scott kindly chatted to The Electricity Club about her book and to give her view point on some of TEC’s real experiences within the music scene…
+Emma Scott kindly chatted to ELECTRICITYCLUB.CO.UK about her book and to give her view point on some of our real experiences within the music scene…

 What motivated you to write ‘If It Was My Band…’?

 The same things that motivated me to write my first book ‘Break Your Band – A Guide to Getting Radio Airplay’ and those things are a multitude of mistakes and misunderstandings coming from misguided musicians – who are often brilliant at making music, but have no idea about the music industry.
 Actually, come to think of it, some musicians I’ve had dealings with aren’t even good at the music stuff… so there’s a few paragraphs in there for them too.

 But why should musicians listen to you, or any other music industry commentator for that matter? 😉

 As mentioned before, being a great musician doesn’t mean your music is going to fall into someone’s lap and they’re going to sign you up and make you a big star – there’s a lot that happens from point A in getting to point B. Most of the musicians that approach me in my role as a promoter, radio presenter or plugger want to be a success with their music, and whilst there are people like me giving out years and years of experience in books and blogs – they’d be silly to ignore it.